nxp-imx/ethos-u-vela/README.md

 against that of the corresponding TensorFlow Lite reference kernels.
 The following list indicates which version is used for comparison:

+* Vela 3.10.0 to current supports TensorFlow 2.13
-* Vela 3.9.0 to current supports TensorFlow 2.12
+* Vela 3.9.0 supports TensorFlow 2.12
 * Vela 3.8.0 supports TensorFlow 2.11
 * Vela 3.6.0 to 3.7.0 supports TensorFlow 2.10
 * Vela 3.5.0 supports TensorFlow 2.9